civil-ua/civil-ua.github.io/pages/team.md

 <h2 data-magellan-destination="Students_Interns">Students and Interns</h2>
 <a name="Students_Interns"></a>

-{% include team_member member_name="Zhaochen" full_name="Zhaochen Yu" bio='Zhaochen Yu is an undergraduate student at Shanghai Jiao Tong University.
-Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}
+{% include team_member member_name="Zhaochen" full_name="Zhaochen Yu（于昭琛）" bio='Zhaochen Yu is an undergraduate student at Shanghai Jiao Tong University.
+He is also awarded the Pu Yuan Future Scholar in 2022.
+Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

-{% include team_member member_name="Runjin" full_name="Runjin Yu" bio='Runjin Yu is an undergraduate student at Shanghai Jiao Tong University.
-Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}
+{% include team_member member_name="Runjin" full_name="Runjin Yu（于润锦）" bio='Runjin Yu is an undergraduate student at Shanghai Jiao Tong University.
+He is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

 <!--